 The GMA provides a framework for regional coordination, and counties planning under the GMA are required to adopt county-wide planning policies to guide plan adoption within the county and to establish urban growth areas (UGAs).
 Local comprehensive plans must include the following elements: land use, housing, capital facilities, utilities, transportation, and, for counties, a rural element.
 Shoreline master program policies are also an element of local comprehensive plans.
 Implementation of required parks and economic development elements is on hold until adequate state funding is available.
 Local comprehensive plans may also include optional elements.
 (See RCW 36.70A.080.)

 The GMA establishes the primacy of the comprehensive plan.
 The comprehensive plan is the starting point for any planning process and the centerpiece of local planning.
 Development regulations (zoning, subdivision, and other controls) must be consistent with comprehensive plans (see separate page on development regulations).
 State agencies are required to comply with comprehensive plans and development regulations of jurisdictions planning under the GMA.
-For information on plan updates, see GMA Plan/Development Regulations Updates page.
+For information on plan updates, see Periodic Update Process for Comprehensive Plans and Development Regulations.

 The Growth Management Hearings Board (part of the new Environmental and Land Use Hearings Office) resolves disputes concerning comprehensive plans and development regulations adopted under the GMA.
 The Governor has the authority to impose sanctions on cities, counties, and state agencies that do not comply with the GMA, as determined by a hearings board.